M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/Vault-Extension-Methods.md

 Access can be restricted to the extension method by altering the value of `RequiredVaultAccess`.

-<p class="note">In the code sample provided, the name of the vault extension method and the name of the actual method are the same, but this is not required.</p>
+<p class="note">In the code sample provided, the name of the vault extension method (provided as a string in the attribute declaration) and the name of the actual method are the same, but this is not required.</p>